SM 32x400 [2xM8] / N42 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, tiny parts of these magnets are able to complicate diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets